StirFry-js/stirfry/README.md

     response.send("Hello World!");
 });
 ```
-This example creates a server on port 8080 and sets to to respond with `Hello World!` on any request.
+This example creates a server on port 8080 and sets it to respond with `Hello World!` on any request.
 When you use `response.send` it appends the input to the response.
 #### Static File Servers ##
-Stir Fry has a static file server method build in.
-All you need to do is this
+Stir Fry has a static file server method built in.
+All you need to do is this:
 ```javascript
 var StirFry = require('stirfry');
 var server  = new StirFry(8080);
 server.request(StirFry.static('public'));
 ```
-Public is the folder that the files get served from
+Public is the folder that the files get served from.

 #### Asynchronous Operations ##
 Stir Fry lets you run multiple asynchronous operations at once.
 You can do all the preprocessing you want in the `server.process` layer, and then once all of those are done, it runs `server.pre` listeners, and once those are done it runs `server.request` listeners.